tsnellgrove/dark_castle3/cleesh/doc.md

 The Machine class has the following Trigger attributes: trigger_type, trig_switch, trig_vals_lst

 trigger_type: a string that identifies when the Trigger takes effect and what type of Trigger it is.
-Examples: 'pre_act_cmd', 'post_act_switch', 'pre_act_auto'
+Examples: 'pre_act_cmd', 'post_act_switch', 'auto_act'

 trig_switch: for Switch-based Triggers this is the Switch object that Triggers the Machine.
 For Player Command-based Triggers the value is None.
 At present, all Machines have at most one Switch Trigger.
 I may make trig_switch a list in the future if I end up making Machines with multiple triggers.